The Thames Swim Against Sewage

 Why now?

-In 2024 alone, there were almost a half a million (464,056) sewage discharges across the UK, creating a human health and environmental crisis.
-And that’s just from the data we have access to.
-The real number is likely to be more likely just under a million.
-This isn’t just dirty water.
-It’s a national scandal that choses profit over its duty to protect people or environment.
+In 2024 alone, there were almost half a million (464,056) sewage discharges across the UK — creating a human health and environmental crisis.
+And that’s just the discharges we know about.
+The real number is likely closer to one million.

 Meet our swimmers